niekdt/coding-challenge-snakes-bot/README.md

 # Snek
 Snek is my bot submission for the multiplayer snakes tournament organized by [nobleans-playerground](https://github.com/nobleans-playground/coding-challenge-snakes).

 Snek uses [principal variation search](https://www.chessprogramming.org/Principal_Variation_Search) to search for move sequences that lead to favorable or undesirable game states, and prunes part of the game tree to save computation time.
-Snek does not have a heart, but it does have a custom [game board representation](board.py) optimized for tree-search algorithms.
+Snek does not have legs, but it does have a custom [game board representation](board.py) optimized for tree-search algorithms.

+With the 100 ms/turn average requirement, Snek can search 8-ply, including a max 32-ply deep [quiescence search](https://www.chessprogramming.org/Quiescence_Search).

 # Setup
 This repository is implemented to be a submodule of https://github.com/nobleans-playground/coding-challenge-snakes.